Dimev/shadertoy-to-unreal-engine/README.md

 We can also disable depth testing, which will render our material over every object in the scene.
 This allows us to have the shader determine how interaction with the scene work, which most shadertoy shaders need

-The shader we're going to port is an atmosphere effect, which works well by adding
+The shader we're going to port is an atmosphere effect, which works well as an AlphaComposite effect, as it adds a color on top of the scene, and partly masks things behind it

 ### The shader
 Now, let's look around the example in [atmosphere.glsl](https://github.com/Dimev/shadertoy-to-unreal-engine/blob/main/atmosphere.glsl)